 Try this: “It’s okay if you’re not good at this yet.”

 Please, keep in mind that nobody has a growth mindset all of the time.
 We’re all a work in progress!
-Leave us a “yet” comment below, letting us know something that’s a work in progress for you.
+And Momma, if you need help tools for your mindset, check out this episode on our podcast, Shining with ADHD.